mmessmore/mmessmore.github.io/content/unix/helpful-tools.md

 The use case designed for is to ensure that output comes line-by-line vs buffered into blocks.

-The other super useful feature is when you want colorized output to be piped to another tool e. `less`.
+The other super useful feature is when you want colorized output to be piped to another tool e.g. `less`.